-The government has also outlined plans in Next Steps to Make Work Pay to deliver a review of the parental leave system.
-At minimum, the terms of reference for this review must include an assessment of the value of introducing paid leave for kinship carers.
-This extended scope was too called for by witnesses during a recent session of the Women and Equalities Committee's inquiry into equality at work, particularly given the gendered dynamics associated with kinship care and the labour market.
+The government has outlined plans in Next Steps to Make Work Pay to deliver a review of the parental leave system, due to commence in June.
+At minimum, the scope the parental leave review must include an assessment of the value of introducing paid leave for kinship carers.